Why Do Torch Lighters Stop Working? The 7 Hidden Killers & Fixes

 Shop High Quality Butane At Amazon

-Hidden Killer #7: Storage Pressure “Bleed-off”
+Hidden Killer #7: Long-Term Static Pressure “Bleed-off”

 Frequently Asked Questions: Understanding Lighter Failure